Fostering Enterprise Conversations Around Data on Collaboration Platforms: Interview Study

-\bstart{Unite conversations beyond collaboration platforms} Organizations rely on multiple computer-mediated communication tools beyond collaboration platforms, including email (S2), wikis, cloud storage, and internal websites (S1).
-Dashboard snapshot tools should therefore foster conversation with and around data on these other platforms, albeit with considerations for the static nature of email and the unidirectional communication of other channels, such as by providing affordances to redirect the conversation to more inclusive and bidirectional platforms.
+\bpstart{Unite conversations beyond collaboration platforms} Organizations rely on multiple computer-mediated communication tools beyond collaboration platforms, including email (S2), wikis, cloud storage, and internal websites (S1).
+Unfortunately, when dashboard content is propagated to more these or similarly static channels of communication, it becomes more difficult to respond to consumers' questions or resolve their misunderstandings in a timely fashion.
+For example, S4 said that \textit{``if I were to put this in a Confluence doc [wiki], I would take a screenshot and put it there, allow[ing] me to screenshot [the temporal validity indication] as well, which tells me even in the Confluence doc.''} We must acknowledge that dashboard snapshot tools will exist within a communication ecosystem in which conversations with and around data are taking place on multiple platforms simultaneously.
+Thus, the design of snapshot creation and sharing interfaces should anticipate the static nature of email and the unidirectional communication of other channels, such as by providing affordances to redirect the conversation to more inclusive and bidirectional communication platforms.